 One Tree Hill College has a comprehensive pastoral care programme to help students achieve success.
 The change from primary to secondary schooling can be quite difficult for many students as they leave a familiar and senior position in Year 8 to become junior students in Year 9.
+All year 9 students participate in a full orientation and citizenship programme.
 The junior programme ensures that the transition is as smooth as possible into one of our four whānau.